Make a Hands-On Contribution

 Special Events Volunteer • Read more

-Garden in the Woods hosts numerous special events throughout the year for thousands of visitors, including Arbor Day, Trillium Week, busy weekend days in the spring, and more.
+Garden in the Woods hosts numerous special events throughout the year for thousands of visitors, including Trillium Week, busy weekend days in the spring, and more.
 Special events volunteers support staff to ensure the events are enjoyable for attendees.

 Who Should Apply?